isabella232/dtm.en/help/using/administration/c-chrome-2g.md

 Chrome might block document.write calls for visitors on 2G networks.

- When using the most recent Chrome update for sites with DTM deployed, a warning might appear in the JavaScript console, which says that Chrome might block `document.write` calls in the browser if the device has "poor network connectivity."
+ When using the most recent Chrome update for sites with DTM deployed, a warning might appear in the JavaScript console, which says that Chrome might block `document.write` calls in the browser if the device has poor network connectivity.
 Chrome specifically states they are currently targeting users on 2G networks.
-See " [Intervening against document.write()](https://developers.google.com/web/updates/2016/08/removing-document-write?hl=en)" on the Google Developers website.
+See "[Intervening against document.write()](https://developers.google.com/web/updates/2016/08/removing-document-write?hl=en)" on the Google Developers website.

 Due to the limited usage of 2G network, the current 2G Google intervention should have a minimal impact on enterprise customers at this time.
 Adobe is proactively addressing future issues that might develop if Google continues to promote practices that contradict Internet community standards.